-This conference will assess next steps for reducing health inequalities in England.
+This conference will assess the next steps for reducing health inequalities in England.

 - Sara Bainbridge, Head of Policy and Influence (Health and Care), Macmillan Cancer Support;